Here, we've put together a Splurge/Save list of kitchen tools, along with reasons and recommendations.

 Cole & Mason Derwent Pepper Grinder.
 The Cole & Mason is pretty much everything you could want in a pepper mill.
 It's adjustable.
 It's easy to fill.
 It's attractive.
 And it grinds pepper like a fine precision tool.
 You can't go wrong with this one--it's worth every penny.

 Why You Don't Need a Salt Mill

 Salt mills have become popular in recent years, but they are more a fad than a kitchen necessity.
 The reason you grind pepper is because peppercorns stay fresh, while ground pepper begins to lose flavor the instant it's ground.

 This is not the case with salt.
 Salt will taste the same no matter what form you buy it in.
 So if you have a preference for a certain grind of salt, go ahead and use a grinder.
 But from a flavor standpoint, it's completely unnecessary.

 1. Non-Stick Frying Pan

-I have one pan that I use almost exclusively for eggs, and I recommend keeping one nonstick pan around for uses like this.
-But whatever you do, please, please don't spend a lot of money on your nonstick pans: whether you pay $30 or $300, your nonstick pan is going to have about the same life span.
+Whatever you do, even if you really want a nonstick pan for eggs, please, please don't spend a lot of money on your nonstick pans: whether you pay $30 or $300, your nonstick pan is going to have about the same life span.
 So get the cheap one and replace it every few years.

 Anolon Nouvelle Copper Hard-Anodized Skillets, 8-inch and 10-inch.
 These are some of the heaviest duty pans you'll find of any type.
 And despite the copper and anodized aluminum layers, they are induction-compatible.
-The shape is a little funky, with kind of a small bottom surface, but you'll be hard-pressed to find better quality pans at this ridiculously low price.
+The shape is a little funky, with kind of a small flat cooking surface, but you'll be hard-pressed to find better quality pans at this price.

 2. Stock Pot